millerms/RecoveryDharmaBVT/_pages/addiction.md

 ## Why This Reduces Shame
 {: .reveal .reveal--up }
-- It normalizes urges: the brain is working as designed, just trained on the wrong cue → relief pairings.
+- The brain learned certain signals meant relief.
+It is working as designed, just trained on associations that no longer serve.
 - It restores agency: loops can be seen, interrupted, and relearned, often with help.
 - It centers connection over willpower: people heal with people.
 - Craving does not mean brokenness; it reveals the brain’s incredible capacity to adapt, and that same capacity can be harnessed to heal and grow.